Deep Thinking by Markov Chain of Continuous Thoughts: Our Model

-In this section, we propose {\ModelName}, a new paradigm for latent thinking in continuous space.
-Specifically, we model the thinking process as a conditional hidden Markov model~(cHMM), where the input questions are the conditions, the internal thoughts are hidden variables, and spoken sentences are observable variables.
-This formulation enforces a clear separation between thinking and speaking: thinking corresponds to transitions of latent thoughts, and speaking is the emission process from latent thoughts to natural language.
-Crucially, latent thought at each time step represents a \emph{reasoning step}, which enables the model to plan thoroughly before producing a conclusion.
-Compared with traditional token-based CoT, our paradigm offers two key advantages: (1) by disentangling thinking from speaking, it enables more structured and deliberate reasoning beyond token-by-token generation; and (2) the entire thinking process is carried out in continuous space, thereby avoiding the information loss caused by token discretization.
+In this section, we introduce {\ModelName}, a new architecture for fully continuous, stepwise reasoning at the thought level.
+Specifically, we model the reasoning process as a conditional hidden Markov model~(cHMM), where the input questions are the conditions, the internal thoughts are hidden variables, and spoken sentences are observable variables.
+This formulation enforces a clear disentanglement between thinking and speaking: thinking corresponds to transitions of continuous thoughts, and speaking is the emission process from these thoughts to natural language.
+Crucially, continuous thought at each time step represents a \emph{reasoning step}, which enables the model to plan thoroughly before producing a sentence.
+Compared with traditional transformers, our paradigm offers two key advantages: (1) by disentangling thinking from speaking, it enables more structured and deliberate reasoning beyond token-by-token generation; and (2) by carrying out the entire thinking process in continuous space, we significantly increase the information bandwidth between reasoning steps, which enables parallel thinking within a single forward pass of {\ModelName}.

-The transition functions between latent thoughts are typically static mappings in most previous work on latent reasoning.
-However, this design is suboptimal, since even for a simple math problem, there may be multiple plausible reasoning paths.
-As a result, static transitions are insufficient to model the diverse distribution of possible thoughts, which limits the model's exploration during inference.
+For the transition between thoughts, the simplest idea is to have a deterministic mapping from the current thought to the next one.
+However, this could be suboptimal, since there are usually multiple plausible reasoning paths for a math problem, which makes deterministic mappings insufficient to model the diverse distribution of possible thoughts, limiting model exploration during inference.

-To tackle this problem, {\ModelName} maps each thought to a multimodal distribution of possible thoughts at the next step, rather than a single deterministic one.
-By doing so, we can explicitly model the randomness in the thinking process without relying on token-level sampling.
-We will first introduce this basic structure in Section~\ref{section:model_structure}.
-However, the stochastic mapping poses a challenge in training: under the complicated transition, the probability of a ground-truth step becomes intractable to maximize directly.
-To address this, inspired by VAE~\citep{kingma2013auto}, we propose a two-phase training scheme that infers the posterior distribution of thoughts given the ground-truth reasoning step and optimizes an ELBO-like objective.
-To simplify training and inject inductive biases for more interpretable control over randomness, we further incorporate ideas from sparse autoencoders~\citep{cunningham2023sparse}, which we will elaborate on in Section~\ref{section:training}.
+To tackle this problem, {\ModelName} maps each thought to a multi-modal distribution of possible thoughts at the next step.
+By doing so, we can explicitly parameterize the randomness in the thinking process without relying on token-level sampling.